 May 3 is the young blessed's birthday.
 His lessons continue to guide us.

-May 3, 2021, marks what would have been the 30th birthday of Carlo Acutis, the millennial “computer geek” saint who is quickly becoming an example of holiness revered around the world.
+Each year May 3 marks the birthday of Blessed Carlo Acutis, the millennial “computer geek” saint who is quickly becoming an example of holiness revered around the world.
+In 2021, Blessed Acutis would have celebrated his 30th birthday.

-Next month, Sophia Press will release a book on Carlo by Father Will Conquer.
+In June 2021, Sophia Press was set to release a book on Carlo by Father Will Conquer.

 Father Conquer was ordained as a Catholic priest for the Archdiocese of Monaco and sent by the Paris Foreign Missions Society to the mission of Cambodia, where less than 1% of the population is Catholic.